Eating Disorder Symptoms, Types and Treatment Methods

 Individuals with bulimia nervosa can be further categorized based on their purging behaviors.

-Many times it is difficult to differentiate between anorexia nervosa and bulimia nervosa.
-Every individual who resorts to binge eating and purging may not be classified as bulimic because of the subgroup of patients diagnosed with anorexia nervosa who may also display these behaviors.
+Many times, it is difficult to differentiate between anorexia nervosa and bulimia nervosa.
+Every individual who resorts to binge-eating and purging may not be classified as bulimic because of the subgroup of patients diagnosed with anorexia nervosa who may also display these behaviors.
 Furthermore, a large percentage of individuals may have both eating disorders at the same time.
 It has been estimated that 50% of anorexics will develop bulimia nervosa and that 30% to 40% of bulimics will develop anorexia nervosa.

 3. Binge Eating Disorder (BED)

 This eating disorder is characterized by recurrent consumption of large amounts of food without purging, fasting, or excessive exercise.
-The difference between binge eating disorder and non-purging type bulimia nervosa is the behavior that takes place after binge eating.
-In non-purging type bulimia nervosa after binge eating the individual will try to offset their calorie consumption by fasting or excessive exercise.
-In binge eating disorder the individual does nothing to offset the calorie consumption.
+The difference between binge-eating disorder and non-purging type bulimia nervosa is the behavior that takes place after binge-eating.

-EDNOS, Eating disorder not otherwise specified, is described as a category disorders of eating that do not meet the criteria for any specific eating disorder.
-People diagnosed with EDNOS may frequently switch between different eating patterns, or may with time fit all diagnostic criteria for anorexia or bulimia.
 People who eat a normal amount of food, but become exceedingly obsessed with healthy eating, or strictly categorize normal foods or entire food groups as "safe" and "off-limits", may be referred to as having orthorexia.
-However, this diagnosis is not formally accepted by the psychiatric community.
+However, the psychiatric community does not formally accept this diagnosis.

-What causes Eating Disorders?
+What Causes Eating Disorders?

 The exact cause of eating disorders is unknown; however, physical, psychological, personal, and social issues have been associated with triggering eating disorders.

 The social pressure to be thin affects everyone to some extent.
 Society is flooded with messages on TV, in the movies, in magazines, on billboards, and on the Internet that thinness brings beauty, success, and happiness.
 These messages can also come from an individual's family structure, culture, and way of life.
 Social and cultural pressures along with a low self-esteem are thought to be the major causes for the development of anorexia nervosa and bulimia nervosa.
-Compare your technique with the methods recommended in our Using Medicine section.

 No one factor causes an eating disorder, but a few or a combination of factors may increase the risk.

-Here are some common psychological factors that may contribute to developing eating disorders:
+Common psychological factors that may contribute to developing eating disorders:

 For anorexia: